What do we talk about when we talk about the Best Foodie Escapes?

-What We Love: The six-building, 27-room hotel is situated on a 36-acre farm in Serenbe, a relatively new, progressive, sustainable community on the outskirts of Atlanta that locavores love for its charming, affordable country retreat feel.
+What We Love: The six-building, 27-room hotel is situated on a on 60 acres (24 hectares), including a 25-acre (10-hectare) organic farm, in Serenbe, a relatively new, progressive, sustainable community on the outskirts of Atlanta that locavores love for its charming, affordable country retreat feel.
 The focus is on regional cuisine using locally grown, organic ingredients from the restaurant's own garden as well as from Serenbe Farms — which can be sampled in everything from afternoon tea and evening sweets to the full country breakfast, all of which are included in the stay.
 Chef Brian Moll lives down the road and is known to forage while walking to work at the community's acclaimed restaurant, The Farmhouse.

 House Specialty: It's the South, so you shouldn't go home without trying the Farmhouse fried chicken, Carolina Gold rice risotto, and bourbon pecan pie.